 In addition to highlighting your skills and talents, our specialists will also provide candidates with tips on improving your profile.
 Their years of experience enable them to provide sound advice when it comes to improving your overall application, and in turn, increase your chances of approval.

 With the help and guidance of our specialists, you will be able to get through the entire process quickly and without much trouble.
 Besides streamlining the entire process, our specialists will also ensure that you don’t leave any fields blank, fill in the wrong information, or make any mistakes that might compromise your application.

 Under the GIP, you will need to invest a minimum of S$2.5 million in a new business or an existing business.
-Whereas for the ForArts, applicants must be skilled in their field of practice and must have made noteworthy contributions in the arts and culture scene in Singapore.
-Hence, it is best to review your eligibility beforehand.
+Whereas for the ForArts, applicants must be skilled in their field of practice and must have made noteworthy contributions in the local arts and culture scene.

 Although most working professionals apply for their PR under this scheme, it is not conclusive that you will have a better chance attaining your permanent resident status if you apply for it under the aforementioned scheme.

 Our specialists are armed with the knowledge to help you find the scheme that suits you best to achieve your permanent resident status.
 Do keep in mind that in the end, it is up to the Immigrations and Checkpoints Authority (ICA) to decide the fate of your application.